Why you should reduce your plastic waste and work towards a plastic free life

 So, what can I do about it?

 Ultimately, we need to work towards a more circular economy where we get as much use out of everything we use before recycling it into something else.
 Something simple such as refusing a plastic bag at the supermarket, or not buying that disposable cutlery for your party can make a huge difference.
-I understand it's hard to see the big picture when you feel like it's just you making these changes.
+I understand it's hard to see the big picture when you feel like it's just you making these changes or that one plastic bag is not going to change anything.
 Believe me, I've been there!
 But there are a lot more people out there on the same journey as you, and it's totally worth it!

 For example, if every person on the planet changed a small everyday item in their life like their toothbrush from a plastic one to a more eco-friendly alternative, that is over 7 billion plastic toothbrushes we have avoided from being left on the planet for thousands of years!